trustedlogin/docs/docs/Connector/secrets.md

 TrustedLogin's secret sharing works differently:

-- The secret is **viewable exactly once** — after the recipient sees it, it's permanently destroyed.
+- You choose the lifetime: **single-use** (destroyed the moment the recipient reveals it) or **reusable** (available to anyone with the link until it expires — for credentials multiple teammates need).
+- Every secret has a hard **expiration** between 1 hour and 30 days.
+After that the link becomes unusable, whether it was opened or not.
 - Your WordPress site **never stores the readable version**.
-The decryption key only exists in the URL you share.
+The decryption key only exists in the URL fragment — the part after `#` — which your server never receives.
-- There's a full **audit trail** so you can see when (and if) the recipient opened it.
+- There's a full **audit trail** so you can see when the link was opened and from what IP (the recipient is anonymous — the link carries no identity).

 ## How to Share a Secret